Rhizomatica/mercury/README.md

 Mercury alone is not very useful.
 A client is needed to receive and transmit information using Mercury.
 The folder "examples" has a transmitter and receiver example to use with the TX_SHM and RX_SHM modes.
 A more complete client called HERMES-BROADCAST to be used for data broadcast which uses RaptorQ codes is available here: https://github.com/Rhizomatica/hermes-broadcast .

+For a simple ARQ client which supports hamlib, take a look at: https://github.com/Rhizomatica/mercury-connector

+For a more complete ARQ client which integrates Mercury to UUCP, look at: https://github.com/Rhizomatica/hermes-net/tree/main/uucpd

 ## Supported Modulation Modes